 The ethos of the Medical School is founded on the principle that the patient's interest is paramount in clinical teaching, medical practice and research.
 The curriculum is designed to give the student a sound knowledge of the principles of both the science and the art of medicine.

 The BSc.
-Physiotherapy degree is a 4 year programme for people who want to practice physiotherapy.
+Physiotherapy degree is a 4-year programme for people who want to practice physiotherapy.
 The aim of the School of Physiotherapy is to educate professionally safe, competent, reflective and analytical physiotherapists who possess a sound scientific knowledge base, an understanding of the value of research and analysis, are responsive to the needs of clients and carers and are aware of the dynamic diversity of healthcare environments in which they practice.

 The BSc Pharmacy is a 4 year programme with the option to complete an additional 5th year leading to an MPharm award.
 This qualification is international, portable and will allow graduates to apply to register as a pharmacist both in European Union Countries and internationally.
 The programme is exciting, dynamic and innovative.
 Novel teaching methodologies are employed to drive learning.
-Class sizes are small with up to 30% of the class comprising of graduates and international students, which offers a unique flavor and global perspective.
+Class sizes are small with up to 30% of the class comprising of graduates and international students, which offers a unique flavour and global perspective.

 Opportunities exist to carry out the following higher degrees by research: